 The couple said on the drive to Saturday’s protest they were talking about fatigue setting in.

-“It will be interesting to see what the numbers from the big cities, like Denver,” Todd said.
-“But it feels like people are slightly less engaged than they were, but we’ll see.”
+“It will be interesting to see the numbers from the big cities, like Denver,” Todd said.
+“It feels like people are slightly less engaged than they were, but we’ll see.”

 Aubrey Freestone Garcia, 45, and Manny Garcia, 50, were out for the second time, this Saturday in Superior standing in front of a Tesla dealership, which has been the site of weekly protests since Elon Musk started DOGE at the beginning of Trump’s second administration.